DanielLarsenNZ/examples/appserviceplan-scale-afd/README.md

 1. On a Premium Service Plan, a single front-end can theoretically scale in/out from 0 to 3,000 instances (100 backends (plans) per pool x 30 instances each).
 That's up to 12,000 cores of compute available to the front end.
-1. You can more evenly balance across the plans, due to the speed of HTTP load balancing (vs DNS), reducing overprovisioning
+1. You can balance more evenly across the plans, due to the speed of HTTP load balancing (vs DNS), reducing overprovisioning
-1. SSL offload can be performed at the Front Door, reducing CPU load on the App Service Plans and improving density
+1. Custom SSL certs can be installed on the Front Door, allowing traffic to be encrypted and then re-encrypted if required using custom or Microsoft managed certs
-1. Client connection times and response times are dramatically improved as clients connect to the nearest POP Node (129 POP nodes across 65 metros) and then Anycast across Microsoft’s Global Fibre Network
+1. Client connection times and response times are dramatically improved as clients connect to the nearest POP Node (130 POP nodes across 82 metros) and then Anycast across Microsoft’s Global Fibre Network
 1. Front Door can load-balance and route across any combination of HTTP backend including App Services, Cloud Services, AKS and Functions
 1. No code or other infrastructure changes are required.
 This is a drop-in replacement for Traffic Manager.